Quickstart¶

 object provides distributed products with matrices and vectors.

-object, which can be built using htool::DDMSolverBuilder
+object.
+It can be built via a htool::DDMSolverBuilder

 .
 We give here an example for a simple block-Jacobi solver, in particular we use htool::DefaultApproximationBuilder::block_diagonal_hmatrix